Dewey Ballantine

 Dewey Ballantine LLP was a corporate law firm headquartered in New York City.
 In 2007, Dewey Ballantine merged with LeBoeuf, Lamb, Greene & MacRae to form Dewey & LeBoeuf.
 Dewey Ballantine underwent numerous name changes throughout its history as partners left to serve in government positions or form new firms.

 History

 Founding

 In 1909, three recent Harvard Law School graduates created a law partnership on Wall Street.
-The founding partners were Francis W. Bird, Grenville Clark, and Elihu Root, Jr., and named the firm Root, Clark & Bird.
-The firm took advantages of Root's connections through his father, Elihu Root, a former Senator and Cabinet member.
+The founding partners were Francis W. Bird, Grenville Clark, and Elihu Root Jr., and named the firm Root, Clark & Bird.
+The firm took advantages of Root's connections through his father, Elihu Root, a former Senator and Secretary of State.
 This gave them entry to high financial circles, establishing a thriving law practice.

 Name changes

 In 1913, the firm merged with the firm of Buckner & Howland (recently founded by Emory Buckner) to form Root, Clark, Buckner & Howland.